trufflesuite/trufflesuite.com/src/docs/ganache/how-to/workspaces/switch-workspaces.md

 ---
-title: Switching Workspaces
+title: Switch Workspaces
 layout: docs.hbs
 ---
-# Switching Workspaces
+# Switch Workspaces

 To switch workspaces, click the `SWITCH` button near the upper right of the screen.
 You'll be taken to the home screen where you can select a different existing workspace or create a new one.